 Some spot-on treatments also work to prevent flea eggs from hatching, Dr. Wooten says, while others stop flea larvae and pupae from maturing.
 Popular among pup parents, K9 Advantix II Flea & Tick Treatment for dogs is formulated to kill all life stages of fleas to prevent reinfestation—and fights against ticks, including deer ticks and American dog ticks, as well as mosquitoes and lice.

 You’ll need to make sure you pick the right treatment for the size of your pet, as many of these spot-on products are formulated for pets based on their weight.
-Frontline Plus For Dogs comes in three options: for dogs 5-22 pounds, for dogs 23-44 pounds and for dogs 45-88 pounds.
+Frontline Plus for dogs comes in four options: for dogs 5-22 pounds, for dogs 23-44 pounds, for dogs 45-88 pounds and for dogs 89-132 pounds.
 Very large dogs may require more than one dose to cover their weight.
 Check with your veterinarian for the appropriate amount of treatment to give your dog.

 Spot-on Flea Treatment Cautions